linuxergr/camera-control-webcam-switch-indicator/README.md

 ## Some of the main reasons are:

-- Easier code mainenance, really important in the long term
+- Easier code maintenance, really important in the long term

 - Nice memory footprint...
 29.4 MB with much more Graphical User Interface (two icon trays, one About Form and one Main Form), versus 23.2 MB of Camera Monitor Python3 (one trayicon, no Graphical User Interface).
 For Desktop PCs is not a big deal, but Linux does not run only on Desktops PCs.